crowbc/PVTcube/README.md

 Change log (in reverse chronological order starting from most recent version:)

+12DEC2024 -- v 1.4.1 Updated Macros
+	Updated batch mode macros with event count that more accurately reflects the age of the source being simulated.
+Changed the Event Manager to update every 100,000th event instead of every 1,000th event.

 05DEC2024 -- v 1.4.0 Threefold Coincidence
 	Added a third detector voxel, foil wrapping, photomultiplier tube, lens and mu metal shield as well as lead shielding blocks to simulate threefold coincidence with a collumation channel between the source and the third voxel.
 Changed default output ntuple format to csv.